By PAUL E. DELOUGHERY, Attorney at Law

 - Judson v.
 Witlin (In re Witlin), 640 F.2d 661, 663 (5th Cir.
 1981) (“There is, of course, a strong public policy that will prevent any person from placing his property in what amounts to a revocable trust for his own benefit which would be exempt from the claims of his creditors.”)

-Second, a settlor can retain a special power of appointment without subjecting the trust to the claims of creditors.
+The second rule is that a settlor can retain a special power of appointment without subjecting the trust to the claims of creditors.

 See RESTATEMENT (THIRD) OF PROPERTY: WILLS AND OTHER DONATIVE TRANSFERS Section 22.1; US Bankruptcy Code Section 541(b)(1), California Probate Code Section 681; Delaware Code Section 3536; Georgia Code Section 23-2-111; New York Code 10-7.1; Also see cases set forth below.